MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-mlflow-configure-tracking.md

     # [Environment variables](#tab/environ)

-    In your compute instance, use the following code to set the [MLFLOW_TRACKING_URI](https://mlflow.org/docs/latest/tracking.html#logging-to-a-tracking-server) MLflow environment variable to the tracking URI of your workspace.
+    In your compute instance, use the following code to set the `MLFLOW_TRACKING_URI` MLflow environment variable to the tracking URI of your workspace.
 This assignment makes all interactions with MLflow in that compute instance point to Azure Machine Learning by default.
+For more information, see [Logging functions](https://mlflow.org/docs/latest/tracking/tracking-api.html#logging-functions).

     ```bash
     MLFLOW_TRACKING_URI=$(az ml workspace show --query mlflow_tracking_uri | sed 's/"//g')